bartnamba-coder/BNBREFG/CORS_FIX_README.md

 - These changes should be applied to your Hostinger server
 - No changes to the frontend code are required
-- The mock attestation service for local testing is still available in this branch
+- The mock attestation service for local testing has been removed from this branch